bondingshouldbefree/bsbf-packages-openwrt/udp-encapsulation-tunnel/README.md

 ## Data RX Path

 - Incoming IPv4 packet on bound interface destined to the listened UDP port is delivered to tunnel programme.
-- If EndpointPort is not defined, store the outer IPv4 saddr, UDP sport, and inner IPv4 saddr of the packet to a variable called "store".
-These three form an entry.
-There can only be a single entry with the same inner IPv4 saddr value.
-Overwrite the entry if there is the same inner IPv4 saddr with different IPv4 saddr or UDP sport to be stored.
+- If EndpointPort is not defined, generate a unique IPv4 address from the IPv4 saddr and UDP sport of the packet and store these three as an entry on the "connection_store" structure.
+There can only be a single entry with the same IPv4 saddr and UDP sport.
+Remove the entry if it wasn't attempted to be stored in 5 minutes.
-- Tunnel programme takes the IPv4 payload, removes the UDP header and inner IPv4 header.
-Sends it as an incoming IPv4 packet on the tunnel interface.
+- Tunnel programme takes the UDP payload, creates an IPv4 header and puts it on top of the UDP payload.
+Writes the result to the tunnel interface.
   - IPv4 header details:
     - saddr:
-      - If EndpointPort is not defined, inner IPv4 saddr on the packet delivered to tunnel programme.
+      - If EndpointPort is not defined, IPv4 addr generated from the IPv4 saddr and UDP sport of the packet delivered to tunnel programme.
-      - Else, outer IPv4 saddr on the packet delivered to tunnel programme.
+      - Else, IPv4 saddr on the packet delivered to tunnel programme.
     - daddr: First found IPv4 address assigned to the tunnel interface.
     - Protocol: TCP.

 ## Data TX Path

 - Outgoing IPv4 packet on tunnel interface (tun) is delivered to tunnel programme.
-- Discard the packet if it's not a TCP packet.
+- Discard the packet if it's not a TCP packet or if the IP header length is more than 20 bytes.
-- If EndpointPort is not defined, look for an entry on the "store" variable by using the IPv4 daddr on this packet.
+- If EndpointPort is not defined, look for an entry on the "connection_store" structure by using the IPv4 daddr on this packet.
 If there isn't an entry found, discard the packet.
-- Tunnel programme takes the IPv4 packet, encapsulates it in UDP.
-Sends it as an outgoing IPv4 packet on the bound interface.
+- Tunnel programme removes the IPv4 header from the IPv4 packet.
+Sends it as an outgoing UDP packet on the bound interface.
   - IPv4 header details:
-    - saddr: First found IPv4 address assigned to the bound interface.
+    - saddr: Decided by kernel by consulting the relevant routing table.
     - daddr:
-      - If EndpointPort is not defined, IPv4 addr on the "store" variable found from IPv4 daddr on the packet delivered to tunnel programme.
+      - If EndpointPort is not defined, IPv4 addr on the "connection_store" structure found from IPv4 daddr on the packet delivered to tunnel programme.
       - Else, IPv4 daddr on the packet delivered to tunnel programme.
-    - Protocol: UDP.
   - UDP header details:
-    - sport: Port defined on the ListenPort option.
+    - sport: Decided by kernel, which is the port defined on the ListenPort option.
     - dport:
-      - If EndpointPort is not defined, UDP port on the "store" variable found from IPv4 daddr on the packet delivered to tunnel programme.
+      - If EndpointPort is not defined, UDP port on the "connection_store" structure found from IPv4 daddr on the packet delivered to tunnel programme.
       - Else, port defined on the EndpointPort option.

 ---